Dhanushpthampi/BrainStorm/AI_FEATURE_README.md

 # AI Suggestion Feature Setup

 ## Overview
-The Athena.ai suggestion feature uses OpenRouter API to provide intelligent suggestions for your ideas based on the context of all your existing ideas.
+The Athena.ai suggestion feature uses Google Gemini API (free tier) to provide intelligent suggestions for your ideas based on the context of all your existing ideas.

 ## How It Works
 1. User types an idea title